DATA-606-SPRING-2022/Eskarteek_DATA606/README.md

 What is your issue of interest (provide sufficient background information)?

 * This project can be used to explore, analyze, and mitigate risk from various perspectives for an Organization.
+It is a product to which a stock symbol can be given as input and it returns an interactive UI showing the risks related to that company on a daily, weekly or monthly basis.
 It provides risk analysis on a real-time basis to detect potential hazards and to act faster, thus mitigating the risk.
-Using inputs like twitter tweets about the Organization,the CEO or the products they offer.
-I will design an end to end system which updates on daily basis showing top risks on a given day, its impact on stock market and website traffic.
-The system would segrigate these risks by considering all the factors into different priority levels and provide results in a user dashboard.
-Also, these risks would be stored on a daily basis for furthur analysis to find frequently occuring problems in the system.These issues can be for example User interface related issues, issues related to a perticular product or an individual and so..on.
+I will design an end to end system which updates based on user showing top risks on a given day, week or month, its impact on stock market and website traffic.
+The system would also segrigate these risks by considering all the factors into different priority levels.
+Also, these risks would be stored on a daily basis for furthur analysis and find frequently occuring problems in the system.

 <img width="585" alt="Screen Shot 2022-02-07 at 4 11 56 PM" src="https://user-images.githubusercontent.com/98825247/152872680-3414a92c-6f7c-4115-a60d-b732e8489e24.png">